Best POS Systems for Bars and Pubs

 Integration costs.
 Some EPOS providers charge for third-party integrations or payment terminal connectivity.
 Check whether the integrations you need are included in the quoted software fee.

 Support tiers.
 Out-of-hours support is critical for licensed premises.
 Square and Dojo include 24/7 support on standard plans.
-Check what Lightspeed and Epos Now include at your price point before committing.
+We would confirm exactly what Lightspeed and Epos Now include at your price point before committing; out-of-hours cover is not something you want to discover you lack at 11pm on a Saturday.

 Frequently Asked Questions